apresdev/apres-terraform/modules/aws/ecr_private_repo/README.md

 The role created has the pattern `GitHubActionsECRServiceRole${name}`, and is provided at an output.
 For example if the repo name provided is `acme` then the role name becomes `GitHubActionsECRServiceRoleAcme` with the capital A.

+Note that by default the role & policy are created, unless `var.primary_region` is set to a different region from where this module is deployed.
+If you are creating an ECR repository in multiple regions, the IAM role and policy can only be created once since they are global, so use `var.primary_region` to specify which region you want to manage the role and policy.

 ## Example
 We create an image called `acme` and grant the `apresdev/acme` repo permission to push to it.
 In the deploy tf (hint: [./aws-core/artifacts/us-east-2/variables.tf](./aws-core/artifacts/us-east-2/variables)) set the variable: